softcite/software-mentions/doc/usage_scenario_and_requirements.md

 Storing the list of software mentions in the scientific litterature and their mention contexts are not enough for supporting the above scenarios.
 We need to conflate the mentions at an aggregated software entity level, so that if the same software is refered using different wording, we can identify this unique software in the two contexts (of course the software version might differ).
 Software naming might not be very ambiguous (few polysemy), but synonymy might be important (same software with different equivalent naming).

-### Need for a software knowledge base and an entity scheme
+### Need for a software knowledge base and a software entity scheme

 The software knwoledge base will be capable of storing entity information at general level and at version level.
 Boths level can be associated with mentions in scientific papers.